Health Care Reform for Individuals

 |2017 and beyond||Indexed for inflation|

 U.S. citizens will avoid this penalty by being enrolled in qualifying health coverage.
+Some hardship waivers may apply.
 The main avenues for being enrolled in qualifying health coverage will be as follows:

 - Being enrolled in qualifying health coverage offered by an employer for you and/or your dependents